bartvanhoey/FunctionalCSharp/README.md

 ### ForEach

-ForEach is similar to Map, but it takes an Action rather than a Function, which it performs for each of the container's inner values, so it’s used to perform side effects.
+ForEach is used for its side-effect.
+Foreach is similar to Map, but it takes an Action rather than a Function, which it performs for each of the container's inner values.

 ### Return

-Return is a function lifts a normal value T into an elevated value C<T> and nothing else.
+Return is a function that takes a normal value T and lifts it into an elevated value C<T> .

 In LaYumba, the Return function for **Option** is the **Some** function In LaYumba, the Return function for **IEnumerable** is the **List** function